 Genetic counselling is offered to people who are diagnosed with an inherited condition, as well as their families.
 Members of the extended family can find out whether they may be carrying a gene that could lead to a serious disease, and counselling is imperative to prepare for the implications of a positive diagnosis.

 For Maria and her family, it’s been a tough road through the harrowing legacy of leukodystrophy, but there’s finally reason to be optimistic.
 “It’s been four years since the cord-blood transplant, and thanks to the preventable measures we took, doctors tell me Alex is cured of adrenoleukodystrophy and should live a long life,” she says.

-For more information contact The Australian Leukodystrophy Support Group on 1800 141 400 or visit alds.org.au
+For more information contact The Australian Leukodystrophy Support Group or phone: 1800 141 400

 Read more on genetic testing here ‘Genetic Testing Guidance for Parents‘.